Here are 30 fun summer ideas for kids at home – when your kids are begging for something to do and screens are not an option!

 11. Gardening

-Add a little agriculture science to your homeschooling schedule with this paint and plant set.
+Add a little agriculture science to your summer schedule with this paint and plant set.

 First, your kiddos will paint the pots and then plant flowers into the pot and witness it grow all summer long!